 A case study published in the Journal of Upper Cervical Chiropractic Research on January 24, 2013 documents chiropractic helping a patient with migraine headaches.
 The study authors note that “Among children between the ages of 5-15 years, the prevalence of migraine headaches are at 10.6% while among those 15-19 years of age, it is as high as 28%.”

-In my experience as a chiropractor for the past four years, I have seen time and again that my patients who suffer from migraines will present with head tilt with associated neck pain.
-These are the first signs that the head and the bones of the spine are not lined up properly.
+The first signs that the head and the bones of the spine are not lined up properly is a head tilt with associated neck pain.
 To confirm, a set of X rays can be taken where we can actually measure the degree to which the subluxated bones are off center.
 Again, when the bones of the neck are out of alignment, it can put undue pressure on the blood supply to the brain, causing headaches or migraines.
 To correct the misalignment, doctors of chiropractic perform an adjustment: a very safe, gentle, and effective shift to get the bone back to where it needs to be.

 According to the University of Maryland Medical Center, Several clinical trials indicate that spinal manipulation therapy may help treat migraine headaches.
 In one study of people with migraines, 22% of those who received chiropractic manipulation reported more than a 90% reduction of attacks.
 Also, 49% reported a significant reduction of the intensity of each migraine.